Manual error tracking installation

 Error tracking enables you to track, investigate, and resolve exceptions your customers face.

-If you're using the API or an SDK without exception autocapture or capture_exception method, you can manually capture errors by using the capture API or capture method to capture an $exception event with the following properties:
+If you'd rather roll your own exception capturing (or if you're using a platform we don't have an SDK for), you can use the capture API or capture method to capture an $exception event with the following properties:

 PropertyDescription

 $exception_listA list of exception objects with detailed information about each error.
-Each exception can include a type, value, mechanism, module, thread_id, and a stacktrace with frames and type.
-You can find the expected schema as types for both exception and stack frames in our JS repo
+Each exception can include a type, value, mechanism, module, and a stacktrace with frames and type.
+You can find the expected schema as types for both exception and stack frames in our Rust repo

 $exception_fingerprint(Optional) The identifier used to group issues.
 If not set, a unique hash based on the exception pattern will be generated during ingestion